 This term our topic is:

-Remember to keep an eye on Class Dojo, where we update you often with photos and information about what we've been doing each week.
+We're looking forward to our trip to see the Land of the Dinosaurs at the Safari Park as part of this trip.
+We've got lots of other exciting things happening in this topic, remember to keep an eye on Class Dojo, where we update you often with photos and information about what we've been doing each week.

 We hope that your child enjoys their time in our class.
 Please see the Newsletter at the bottom of the page to see what we will be doing.